PlasteredCrab/Halo-CR4B-Tool/README.txt

-This will be added onto later....
+Video on getting this sucker to work:

-For now to get this to work:
+For now to get this to work in text format:

 -----Install------